sinergitanpabatas15/Dataquiz/log.md

 **Thoughts:**: This is my first time to use Typescript with Express.js, used lots of time to solve error.
 Also, graphql server improved a lot since my last touch of it.
 Last time I used express-graphql with MySQL to create Pinterest clone, but stucked with context, relay style pagination and auth side, so that project was abandoned.

 This time, I tried to use apollo-server with Mongodb and that is quite simple compared to express-graphql with sequelize + MySQL.
 Hope I can finish it! :)

+## Day 95: 12 Feb 2019

+**Today's Progress**: Add webfont loader to load google web fonts and optimized for pagespeed.

+## Day 96: 16 Feb 2019

+**Today's Progress**: Fix all typescript in pinterest clone project to match with strict settings.
+Also added query and mutation to create user and post.
+Learnt a lot about typescript and its type settings!